hybridgroup/gophercon-2023/sensor/arduino/README.md

 tinygo flash -target nano-rp2040 ./step1/main.go
 ```

-You should see the blue LED blink.
+You should see the green LED blink.

-### step2.go - Blue LED, Button
+### step2.go - Green LED, Button

 Next, we will attach a push button.
 The button will control the LED we added in the previous step.
 When you push the button, the LED will turn on.
 When you release the button, it will turn off.